-Combined hormone replacement therapy (HRT), which consists of estrogen plus progestin, is associated with increased breast cancer risk, although studies are not in agreement as to the extent of the increase.
+Combined hormone replacement therapy (HRT), which consists of estrogen plus progestin, is associated with increased breast cancer risk, although studies are not in agreement as to its extent.
 HRT is also known as menopausal hormone therapy.
-Combined HRT promotes some breast cancer types more than others and certain women are more susceptible to the effects of HRT.
+Certain women are more susceptible to its effects.

 Short-term use is safer than long-term use, but even short-term use can increase risk.
 HRT increases risk more for perimenopausal and menopausal women than older women.
 One study reported that HRT use cancels out the benefits of exercise in reducing breast cancer risk.
-Generally speaking, estrogen-only hormone therapy is safer than combined HRT, but this does not hold for high-risk women who might already have small, undetected tumors.
+Generally speaking, estrogen-only hormone therapy is safer than combined HRT with respect to breast cancer, but this does not hold for high-risk women who might already have small, undetected tumors.
 Any form of HRT appears to be unsafe for breast cancer survivors.

 Combined HRT is associated with increased breast cancer risk